The Bottom Line

 The Yakima FullSwing is known as a swing-away type of hitch-mounted receiver.
 This means that you can swing the entire rack section, with all your bikes attached, away from your vehicle.
 This allows you to access the trunk or hatch and get at anything you need stored inside.
 Very nice.

 It’s a good idea to be sure the FullSwing will be a good fit for your vehicle.
-You don’t want the rear bumper to interfere with e rack.
+You don’t want the rear bumper to interfere with the rack.
 This can also be an issue if you have a spare tire on the back of your truck.
 Yakima says you should never use a hitch extender with this product.
-Here is a list of measurements from the Yakima website that will help you determine if the FullSwing is a good fit for you.
+Here is a list of fitting tips from the Yakima website that will help you determine if the FullSwing is a good fit for you.

 A Few Thoughts on the FullSwing